Skip to main content

 Step 3: Use user_a or user_b to View and Attempt Task Operations

-1. Log in to the NineData console with either of the accounts created in Step 1.
-In this example, log in as user_a.
+1. Sign in to the NineData console with either of the accounts created in Step 2.
+This example uses user_a.

-2. In the left navigation bar, click > .
-On the page, you can see the two replication tasks created by the admin.
-Among them, rp-dcpvjufzhzcj is the one user_a has data source permission for.
+2. Go to Operations > Schedule.
+On the Task List page, the two replication tasks created by the admin are visible.
+In this example, rp-dcpvjufzhzcj is the task for which user_a has data source permission.

 image-20250911181257917

-3. Click on the permitted task ID to enter the details page, where you can view details and perform all available operations.
+3. Click the permitted task ID to open the details page.
+You can view task details and perform all available operations.

 image-20250911181527689

-4. Go back to the task list page, click on a task ID for which the user has no permission, and enter the details page.
-The user can view the details but cannot perform any operations, which will display a "no permission" prompt.
+4. Return to the task list and click a task ID for which the user has no permission.
+The user can view the task details, but all task operations are blocked and a no-permission message appears.

 image-20250911182400883